andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 * Sanitized GET parameters used in queries
 * Fixed issue with the site home URL in WP with folders in non-default locations

+= 1.1.4 =
+* Fixed bug in the function that generates the https url
+* Sanitized query parameters
+* Fixed bug that caused the Sunday not being selectable in the calendar.
+* Automatically repaid corrupted databases
+* Fixed SQL issues and improved database structure
+* Compatible with the latest WordPress 4.2.x version

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support